When is the festival taking place in 2019?

 Admission to Pluk de Nacht in Utrecht and Amsterdam is free.
 You can support Pluk by buying a beer at the bar, reserving a deckchair or dropping something in the donation box.
 Please note: the Pluk bars as well as the blanket rental are pin-only.
 The food trucks do accept cash!

 How can I rent a deckchair?

 You can book a seat online, simply by choosing the city, date and amount of your choice.
-Your donation helps to make the festival possible!
+You donation helps to make the festival possible!
 Are there no more chairs available through the website?
 Not to worry, there are usually plenty of patio chairs left in front of the bars.
 You can also rent a blanket at the location (pin only!).
 It’s greatly appreciated if you return your deckchair and blanket after the movie.

-What kind of films can I expect?
+What kind of films should I expect?